 Calathea Orbifolia Explained

 |Origin||Bolivia, South America|

-The calathea orbifolia plant can grow to about 10 inches, indoor.
+The calathea orbifolia plant can grow to about 10 inches, indoors.

 Calathea Orbifolia Propagation